NightKillerYT-DEV/nightkilleryt-theme/README.md

 Hello there,

-This is just a custom discord theme by NightKillerYT.
+This is just a custom dark mode discord theme by NightKillerYT.